kentcdodds/mdx-bundler/README.md

 npm install --save mdx-bundler
 ```

-One of mdx-bundler's the dependancies requires a working [node-gyp](node-gyp) setup
+One of mdx-bundler's dependancies requires a working [node-gyp][node-gyp] setup
 to be able to install correctly.

 ## Usage